SuperDiodo/ur_ros_rtde/docs/robot_joint_state_handling.md

 - publishes it to the standard `/joint_states` topic

 Publishing to `/joint_states` enables:
-- ✅ Visualization in **RViz** (e.g., via a robot state publisher)
+- Visualization in **RViz** (e.g., via a robot state publisher)
-- ✅ Seamless integration with **MoveIt!**, which uses the same topic to update its internal robot representation

----
+- Robot state information reusable with other software (e.g., MoveIt!)

 ## Configurable Data Sources